mhho3082/dotfiles/README.md

 - Different to the guide, you are often advised to use a swap file instead of a partition (for flexibility and future modifications), with a guide on [ArchWiki](https://wiki.archlinux.org/title/Swap#Swap_file).

-You could refer to [`EndeavourOS`'s i3 install package list](https://raw.githubusercontent.com/endeavouros-team/EndeavourOS-packages-lists/master/i3)
-for some ideas for core packages to install after installing Arch (note that some packages listed are `EndeavourOS`-only).
+You could refer to [`EndeavourOS`'s package list](https://github.com/endeavouros-team/EndeavourOS-packages-lists) for some ideas for core packages to install after installing Arch (note that some packages listed are `EndeavourOS`-only).